Who Is Jim Nantz's Wife? Meet Courtney Richards

 Nantz and Richards tied the knot in 2012, 21 months after their engagement.

 Jim Nantz may have made a name for himself in sports history, calling some of the biggest sporting events, including Sunday's Super Bowl LVIII from Allegiant Stadium in Las Vegas, but he has been just as successful in his personal life.
-Behind-the-scenes, Nantz, 64, is happily married to wife Courtney Richards, whom he shares two children with.
+Behind the scenes, Nantz, 64, is happily married to wife Courtney Richards, with whom he shares two children.
+(This year's Super Bowl airs on CBS and streams on Paramount+.
+Click here for a Paramount + free trial. )

-Amid the nasty and very public divorce process, Nantz and Richards sparked romance, the couple became engaged in September 2010 while on vacation with Nantz's friends, George H.W.
+Amid the nasty and very public divorce process, Nantz and Richards sparked romance.
+The couple became engaged in September 2010 while on vacation with Nantz's friends, George H.W.
 Bush, Barbara Bush, and Jeb Bush, at the Bush compound Walker's Point in Maine.
-After initially denying reports of their engagement, representatives for the sportscaster confirmed the relationship milestone to the Page Six in December 2010, sharing, "we were telling the truth, whether it makes much sense to you or not."
+After initially denying reports of their engagement, representatives for the sportscaster confirmed the relationship milestone to Page Six in December 2010, sharing, "We were telling the truth, whether it makes much sense to you or not."

 "It would have killed me if I would not have been there for the birth of my son, but my wife made it very clear: 'Don't even talk to me, you're doing the game,'" he told the outlet.
 "I was going to follow her instructions.
 But this is absolutely perfect timing, my boy definitely has a sense of occasion, and a great appreciation and respect for timing and his father's needs for things to be organized and well-timed."